 Network Infrastructure · UPS Selection Guide

-UPS for Network Infrastructure
+UPS for network infrastructure

 Different network equipment has different failure modes — and different UPS requirements.
 A PoE switch that loses power drops every powered device on every port simultaneously.
 A firewall that reboots mid-session drops every active connection.
 A VoIP gateway that goes down silences every phone in the building.
 This guide covers UPS specification by equipment type.